wrobell/geocoon/doc/design.rst

                        +---------------------------------+

 The GIS series contain a collection of Shapely geometries.
-Gis series classes implement vectorized methods, which mimic Shapely geometries API.
+GIS series classes implement vectorized methods, which mimic Shapely geometries API.
 The methods return Pandas series objects or even GIS series if Shapely geometry computes other geometry.